 Ten Best Practices for Unclaimed Property Compliance

-On the surface Unclaimed Property (“UP”) compliance reporting seems straightforward.
-Companies often believe they are in compliance and protected from audit risk, but upon closer inspection many companies find that they lack the required historical documentation to verify their compliance practices when they come under audit.
+In addition, as states’ revenues are down, UP is more of an audit target than ever.
+That is why it is critical to make sure that your company is in compliance.
+Many companies believe they are in compliance and protected from audit risk, but upon closer inspection may find that they lack the required historical documentation to verify their UP compliance practices when they come under audit.
 To help ensure your company is truly in compliance, we encourage you to benchmark your policies, communication, and monitoring protocols against this list of 10 Best Practices for Unclaimed Property Compliance.

 1. Know Your Audit Risk